26 Aug 6 Powerful Financial Advice for Millennials (Pt 2 of 2)

 “Push yourself because no one else is going to do it for you.”- Anonymous

-To me, there are two sides in this world: you’re either on the offense or you’re on the defense.
-There are no middle grounds.
-Life is binary, you’re either pushing forward or you’re avoiding pain.
+To me, there are two sides in this world: you’re either on the offense, or you’re on the defense; there are no middle grounds.
+Life is that way, you’re either pushing forward, or you’re avoiding pain.

 If you want to make a distinctive mark in the world, you have to go all out.
-To live day-to-day is to be bound in what Kiyosaki calls the “rat race”.
+To live, day-to-day is to be bound in what Kiyosaki calls the “rat race,” a place of survival where you don’t have the luxury to dream.
 Here’s the thing though, being in the rat race is not the problem.
 The real problem is, many people don’t have a game plan for moving into the next quadrant.
 As in the movie, In Time, they’re conditioned to living by the clock.

-You have to choose to win.
-When you make that choice, nothing in this world can change it!
+But you’re different.
+You have the winner’s DNA.
+So you have to choose to win.
+And when you make that choice, nothing in this world can change it!

 If you’re going to do anything, push yourself to see how far you can go.
 Have a discontent with average.
-Ambition and desire are the currency for actualizing anything worthwhile.
+Ambition and desire are the currency for actualizing anything worthwhile in life.
 Without these keys, you’re almost destined to be average.
 Be the best at what you do!

 “Success is your duty, obligation, and responsibility.
 You won’t get much done if you only grind on the days you feel good.
 Be great because nothing else pays. ” – Grant Cardone

 You cannot reach for heights unknown if you don’t feel worthy.
 You cannot be exceptional if you don’t believe in yourself.
-Regardless of who you are or how old you are, every victory is first won in the mind.
-You must see it, to become it.
+Regardless of who you are or how old you are, every victory is first won in mind; you must see it, to become it.
 Until you see it, you cannot have it.

 Do you have clarity?
 Is your life on course?
 Are you taking the steps and decisions that can help you create wealth?
-Are you caught in the thick of thin things?
-Are you making big bets or are you playing it safe?
+Are you caught in the thick of thin things, or are you making big bets and putting yourself out there?
 What stories are you telling yourself that is holding you back from going all-in?